YOU HAVE ACCESS TO THIS PAID PACKAGE. THANK YOU

 Her professional career includes art therapy services for individuals and groups of all ages with various life challenges at her clinic, Accès Art.
 She deeply resonates with Indigenous wisdom and strives to provide culturally sensitive art therapy to Inuit and First Nations adolescents.
 She offers supervision sessions to creative arts therapists.

 She is involved in research projects related to art therapy and depression at at Concordia University.
-She was the Research Coordinator for the project engAGE Living Lab at the same university, Carmen is fortunate to be part of a dedicated team who collects evidence for public practices in a local mall and to see the community growing.
-She is also involved in other research
+Carmen is fortunate to be part of a dedicated team who collects evidence for public practices in a local mall and to see the community growing.
+She is committed to promoting accessible art therapy for individuals and communities.

 The Home Study Paid Package

 Please note that prices are listed in Canadian Dollars.
+Convert to your currency here.

 Full-time students are eligible for 50% discount from the full price (450CA$) upon providing proof of enrollment in an academic institution.

-The early-bird price will be available until January 26, 11:59 PM EST
+The early-bird price will be available until December 31, 11:59 PM EST

-Note: The material for the home study conference is dropped on your account progressively, after each week of the conference, respectively the first section will be available at the end of the day on February 4th, the second section at the end of February 11th, and the third one at the end of February 18th.
+Note: The material for the home study conference is dropped on your account progressively, after each week of the conference, respectively the first section will be available at the end of the day on February 8th, the second section at the end of February 15th, and the third one at the end of February 22nd.

 Other Professional Orders and Associations may accept the accreditation, so please consult with your respective regulatory body.